scikit-hep/iminuit/doc/contribute.rst

     $ cd iminuit
     $ git checkout develop # switch to develop branch for making changes

-We use `git-flow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
-This means that all changes are applied to the `develop`, while the `master` branch only tracks releases.
+We use the popular `Gitflow workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
+This means that all changes are applied to the `develop` branch, while the `master` branch only tracks releases.

 conda
 +++++